satisfactory-dev/Docs.json.ts/README.md

 -   Docker
     -   recommend vscode devcontainer support
     -   phpstorm's devcontainer support works but doesn't seem as capable
+-   One or both of:
     -   A copy of Update 8's `Docs.json` file
+    -   A copy of 1.0's equivalent of `Docs.json` files (they're semi-localised now)

 ## Instructions